umitproject/network-scanner/share/doc/umit/src/comparing_results.rst

 purposes, the *"Text mode"* will generate for you a text diff that can be copied and pasted anywhere.
 This mode is not so complete as the *"Compare mode"*, but it's the only one that you can save for latter analysis.
-In the future, Umit will feature a report generation tool, to ease this task.
+In the future, Umit Network Scanner will feature a report generation tool, to ease this task.

 Reading and Understanding